alvinscode/movie-discovery-app/README.md

 AddMovie.js will allow the user to add additional movies to the movie database, and EditMovie.js will allow the user to delete movies from the database.

+- app.py will handle all the backend routes for the app.
+The communication from frontend to backend is all done here, from registering a username,logging in, to posting a review.

 ## Usage

 This application consists of a homepage, which contains a list of movies (they